 No matter the season, there’s always something magnificent to see at Longwood Gardens including Winter Wonder (January 22 – March 27, 2022), Spring Blooms (April 2 – May 1, 2022), Festival of Fountains (May 5 – September 25, 2022) and A Longwood Christmas (November 18, 2022 – January 8, 2023) which was voted the Best Botanical Garden Holiday Lights in the nation by USA Today’s 2021 10Best Readers’ Choice Awards.

 Artist Bruce Munro returns to Longwood Gardens in Philadelphia’s beautiful countryside to present an entirely new, breathtaking exhibition, Light: Installations by Bruce Munro.
 Eight installations will span Longwood’s 1,000 acres, including the garden’s picturesque indoor spaces and outdoor vistas.
 Visitors can explore the Field of Light, featuring 18,000 illuminated bulbs adorning the landscape in the middle of the lakes and throughout the gardens.
 Light is on display June 30 – October 30, 2022.
-Tickets and Member Reservations will be available beginning March 7, 2022.
+Tickets and Member Reservations are now available.

 7. Surround yourself with color and creativity at the Philadelphia Flower Show